-Although this web site came about as a direct result of my riding the proposed Yorkshire Wolds Cycle Route back in 2011, it covers other aspects that characterise this rolling crescent of chalk hills that stretch from Hessle on the banks of the Humber Estuary and up to Filey on the North Sea coast.
+Although this web site came about as a direct result of my riding the proposed Yorkshire Wolds Cycle Route back in 2011, it covers other aspects that characterise this crescent of rolling chalk hills that stretch from Hessle on the banks of the Humber Estuary and up to Filey on the North Sea coast.
 So there’s the first outing for your Yorkshire Wolds cliché bingo dabber.
-“Rolling hills”, “hidden gem”, “bustling market towns”, “Hockney Country” – although that one seems to have fallen out of favour just lately – are terms frequently used to describe the area.
+“Rolling hills”, “hidden gems”, “bustling market towns”, “Hockney Country” – although that one seems to have fallen out of favour just lately – are terms frequently used to describe the area.
 But like all clichés there’s an element of truth to be found.
 Similarly, there is a tendency to compare the Wolds with the Dales and the Moors.
 So let’s do that, too.

 I love cycling in the Yorkshire Dales.
-And my favourite stretch of road in all of Yorkshire is between Hawnby and Osmotherley on the Yorkshire Moors.
+And my favourite stretch of road in all of Yorkshire – so in the world, really – is between Hawnby and Osmotherley on the Yorkshire Moors.
 Or Osmotherley and Hawnby.
 It’s just superb in either direction.
 Although both the Moors and Dales are wonderful, and can still be surprisingly quiet at times, the Yorkshire Wolds have a number of advantages for a range of cyclists.
 Yes, the hills aren’t so daunting, and the scenery isn’t so obviously dramatic, but there is a special feel to the Wolds that is difficult to capture for that calendar shot or box of fudge or something.
 David Hockney famously interpreted the ‘Big Skies’ around Thixendale and Warter.
 If you haven’t got £8million and change for the likes of ‘Woldgate Woods’ near Bridlington you can still experience the real thing for the price of a lemon drizzle cake and pot of tea instead in one – or more – of the many cyclist-friendly cafés in the area.

 Characteristics shared by the Dales and Moors are the relative lack of roads in those areas.
 Yorkshire Wolds ‘B’ roads designated as a ‘Scenic Drive’ can easily by avoided by the many lanes that criss-cross the area (how’s your bingo card looking?).
 This means it is very likely that cyclists will report seeing more cyclists than motor vehicles as they pass through the Yorkshire Wolds.
 That’s not always the case in the Dales and Moors.

-As part of the coverage of its launch in 2011 Dixie Wills rode the Yorkshire Wolds Cycle Route and wrote an excellent ride report of his experience.
+As part of the coverage of its launch in 2011 Dixe Wills rode the Yorkshire Wolds Cycle Route and wrote an excellent ride report of his experience.
 What I found particularly interesting, however, was the closing paragraph from an article about another long-distance cycle ride he had made.
-Dixie Wills’ earlier write-up for the Way of the Roses was topped and tailed by picture and words showcasing the Yorkshire Wolds (and remember this is after passing through the Forest of Bowland, Yorkshire Dales and Nidderdale)…
+Dixe Wills’ earlier write-up for the Way of the Roses was topped and tailed by picture and words showcasing the Yorkshire Wolds (and remember this is after passing through the Forest of Bowland, Yorkshire Dales and Nidderdale)…

 And furthermore, I was ready for the question every cyclist gets asked about a long-distance ride: What’s your favourite bit?
 My answer?
 The four miles on the way to the village of Tibthorpe, about 20 miles from the east coast: huge skies, an empty road beneath my wheels and the sylvan countryside below melting away in the summer haze.
 I’m ashamed to say I threw my arms out wide and, coming over all Leonardo DiCaprio, shouted out, “I’m the king of the wold”.
 Which just goes to show that country air may not be so good for you after all.

-For fans of historical buildings there is, of course, Beverley Minster and stately homes at Sewerby, Burton Agnes, Burton Constable, Burnby Hall and Sledmere House.
+For fans of historic buildings there is, of course, Beverley Minster and stately homes at Sewerby, Burton Agnes, Burton Constable, Burnby Hall and Sledmere House.
 Also worth a visit is the Buddhist Retreat at Kilnwick Percy and – a little way off the Wolds near Malton – Castle Howard.
 There are so many charming churches, including one at Fordon – claimed to be the smallest church in Yorkshire – just a few yards from the course of the Yorkshire Wolds Cycle Route.
 There are 47 villages over the 146 miles of the YWCR including some such as North Newbald that support more than one pub.